Introduction to the Scheme

 - consumables such as feed, fuel or spray;

 - items that meet existing statutory requirements such as minimum slurry storage.

 Additional information will be placed on the DAERA website as it becomes available.

-Frequently Asked Questions (FAQs) are available here and will be updated regularly.
+FBIS Capital Scheme questions and answers are available and will be updated regularly.

 Government Gateway login details

 You will need a Government Gateway ID to access some of the DAERA online services.
-If you do not already have one, guidance on how to apply for a Government Gateway ID to access DAERA online services is available here.
+If you do not already have one, guidance on how to apply for a Government Gateway ID to access DAERA online services is available at the link below:

 ‘Making it Safer’ self assessment